 As a Political Coordinator he spearheaded Senate Bill 158 with the help of the Teamster’s state lobbyist, which protects privatized bus driver’s jobs when new bus company’s take over the service within any city in the state of California.
 Today that bill is known as Labor Code 1070 – 1074.
 All this was accomplished while Eric was attending night school.
 He graduated Cum Laude with a Bachelor of Science Degree and is a member of The International Honor Society in Business Management and Administration (Sigma Beta Delta).

 In October 2009 Eric Tate became Secretary-Treasurer of Teamsters Local 848.
 He is the

-first African American in the Western half of the United States to attain this goal.
+first African American in the Western half of the United States to achieve this goal.
 The

-members of Teamsters Local 848 have shown their confidence in Eric by electing him and re-electing him to office five time three times via white ballot.
+members of Teamsters Local 848 have shown their confidence in Eric by electing him and re-electing him to office five times, three times via white ballot.
 In 2022 Eric Tate became the first African American to be appointed as a Trustee on the Joint Council 42 Executive Board.
 Eric has been married for more than 30 years and has two adult children.
-His daughter who is a member of Teamsters Local 848 working at Sealogix and his son who is a special needs adult that has over come life threatening health, mental and physical challenges.
+His daughter, who is a member of Teamsters Local 848 working at Sealogix, and his son, who is a special needs adult that has overcome life threatening health, mental and physical challenges.